 Substantially all of our office space is leased from third parties.
 Certain of our lease contracts contain rent holidays, various escalation clauses, or landlord/tenant incentives.
 While it is our policy to record leases properly, in some instances we did not account for these lease provisions in accordance with GAAP, specifically, SFAS No. 13, Accounting for Leases, FASB Technical Bulletin ("FTB") 85-3, Accounting for Operating Leases with Scheduled Rent Increases, FTB 88-1, Issues Related to Accounting for Leases, and SFAS No. 143, Accounting for Asset Retirement Obligations.
-In particular: we recorded rent expense for operating leases on a cash basis, without consideration for rent holidays; we did not appropriately record or amortize landlord/tenant incentives, and in some cases, netted reimbursements with leasehold improvement assets; we did not properly record or amortize leasehold improvements over the appropriate periods, and in some cases, inappropriately amortized leasehold improvement assets; and for lease properties that were part of either our 2001 or 2003 restructuring programs, these errors also impacted amounts previously recorded for restructuring.
+In particular: we recorded rent expense for operating leases on a cash basis, without consideration for rent holidays; we did not appropriately record or amortize landlord/tenant incentives, and in some cases, netted reimbursements with leasehold improvement assets; we did not properly record or amortize leasehold improvements over the appropriate periods, and in some cases, inappropriately amortized leasehold improvement over terms that included assumptions of lease renewals; we did not completely or accurately record asset retirement obligations related to leasehold improvement assets; and for lease properties that were part of either our 2001 or 2003 restructuring programs, these errors also impacted amounts previously recorded for restructuring.

 We have reviewed our significant lease arrangements in place as of December 31, 2004.
 We reviewed rental costs, including costs related to fixed rent escalation clauses and rent holidays, and correctly recorded them on a straight-line basis over the lease term.
 We ensured that landlord/tenant incentives are recorded as leasehold improvement assets and amortized over the shorter of the economic useful life or the lease term.
 We ensured that funds received are recorded as deferred rent and amortized as reductions to rent expense over the lease term.
 For leasehold improvements, we recorded adjustments to amortize the related assets over the shorter of the economic useful life or the lease renewal is "reasonably assured" as that term is contemplated by SFAS No. 13 when the amortization period includes a renewal period.
-We ensured that the amortization of the asset and accurately in the period in which they are incurred and a reasonable estimate of fair value can be made, and that the amortization of the asset and accurately is recognized ratably over the useful life of the leasehold improvement asset.
+We ensured that asset retirement obligations are recorded completely and accurately in the period in which they are incurred and a reasonable estimate of fair value can be made, and that the amortization of the asset and accretion of the discounted liability is recognized ratably over the useful life of the leasehold improvement asset.
 For leased properties that were part of either our 2001 or 2003 restructuring programs, we ensured that prior period rent costs have been recorded on a straight-line basis prior to time of restructuring and that deferred rent credit balances have been appropriately taken into consideration in the calculation of the related restructuring reserve at time of restructuring.